Bran Castle: Stone castle of the Kronstadt Saxons

-The first documented mention of Bran Castle is the act issued by Louis I of Hungary on 19 November, 1377, giving the Saxons of Kronstadt (modern Brașov) the privilege to build the stone castle at their own expense and labour force; the settlement of Bran began to develop nearby.
+The first documented mention of Bran Castle is the act issued by Louis I of Hungary on 19 November 1377, giving the Saxons of Kronstadt (modern Brașov) the privilege to build the stone castle at their own expense and labour force; the settlement of Bran began to develop nearby.
 In 1438–1442, the castle was used in defense against the Ottoman Empire, and later became a customs post on the mountain pass between Transylvania and Wallachia.
 Although many castles of the time belonged to members of the nobility, it has been established that Bran Castle was built almost exclusively for fortification and protection of German colonists in Transylvania.
 It is believed the castle was briefly held by Mircea the Elder of Wallachia (r.
 1386–95, 1397–1418) during whose period the customs point was established.
 The Wallachian ruler Vlad Țepeș (Vlad the Impaler; 1448–1476) does not seem to have had a significant role in the history of the fortress, although he passed several times through the Bran Gorge.
 At some point, Bran Castle belonged to the Hungarian kings, but due to the failure of King Vladislas II (r.
 1471–1516) to repay loans, the city of Brașov regained possession of the fortress in 1533.

+In 1530, Moise of Wallachia, Voivode of Wallachia, sent an army to capture the castle, but the Székely soldiers led by the castle lord Dénes defended the building, thereby forcing the Wallachian army to retreat.

 Bran played a militarily strategic role up to the mid-18th century.